The Children’s Library

 Tots Playdate: A fun free play for walkers using the Library’s tunnels, scarves, instruments, & more!
 Open to Walkers, 13 months to 24 months.

-**Tween/Teen Cooking Club: Don’t miss cooking club!
-We’ll be making sugar cookies just in time to gift them for the holidays.
+**Tween/Teen Cooking Club: Don’t miss cooking club, different recipes each month!
 For ages 9 & up

 Every week we host a range of events for children, from babies to teens.